egamr/example-tikrok/readme.md

 To display a users videos, We are using [Media.list](https://developer.kaltura.com/console/service/media/action/list) again with one extra step: filtering by userId.

-and you can build this query using the Api Console:
+and you can build this query using the API Console:

 ```javascript
 let filter = new kaltura.objects.MediaEntryFilter